Mrcharlezzz/PostTagger-Reimagined-Test-Task/README.md

 - **Config (src/setup)** - Configuration files

 ## Prerequisites
-- Python 3.11+
-- Redis (local instance or Docker)
-- [Pipenv/virtualenv] or equivalent for managing dependencies
-- Docker & Docker Compose (optional, for containerized setup)
+- Docker for containerized setup

 ## Configuration
 Environment variables are loaded from `.env`.
 Copy `.env.example` and adjust as needed: